Virginia Labor Laws Guide

 Jury duty leave

-If an employee in Virginia is summoned to perform jury duty, employers must allow them to be absent from work during that time.
+Under Virginia law, if an employee is summoned to jury duty, employers must allow them to be absent from work during that time.

-Employers mustn’t require employees to use their sick, vacation, or any other type of leave for this reason.
+Employers must not require employees to use their sick, vacation, or other types of leave for this reason.

-The law also states employers can’t penalize or discipline their employees in any way for the acceptance of jury duty — but they don’t have to compensate their employees for this period.
+The law also states that employers can’t penalize or discipline their employees for accepting jury duty, but they don’t have to compensate their employees for this period.

-Employers are not allowed to require employees who spent 4 hours or more on jury duty to work a shift under the following conditions:
+Employers aren’t allowed to require employees who spent 4 hours or more on jury duty to work a shift under the following conditions:

 Crime victim leave

-For employees who are victims of a crime, employers are required to offer paid or unpaid leave for participating in, preparing for, and attending proceedings related to the crime.
+Under state law, for employees who are victims of a crime, employers are required to leave for participating in, preparing for, and attending proceedings related to the crime.
+This leave doesn’t have to be compensated.

-Virginia employers are allowed to request the form from the relevant law enforcement agency, or a copy of the notice of each scheduled proceeding.
+Employees are required to provide a copy of the notice of a scheduled criminal proceeding.

 Military leave

-Upon the employee’s return to work, they must be entitled to the same pay increases and other benefits as if they were present at work the whole time.
+Upon returning to work, employees must be entitled to the same pay increases and other benefits as if they had been at work the whole time.

 Virginia implements an additional requirement for employers — the same must be applied to the members of the Civil Air Patrol.
 Their leave of absence is capped at: